Kiroley/Kiku-Transcribe/README.md

-# Third Ear
+# Kiku Transcribe

-**Third Ear** is a powerful, offline-first speech-to-text transcription application for Android.
+**Kiku Transcribe** is a powerful, offline-first speech-to-text transcription application for Android.
 Built with Jetpack Compose and powered by the Vosk voice recognition engine, it provides real-time, privacy-focused transcription that works entirely on-device without requiring an internet connection.

 ## 🌟 What it's used for